 The guidelines ensure that students, alumni, and former students are allowed as great a degree of access to their own academic records as is academically justifiable and administratively feasible.
 A student's right to privacy in relation to his/her academic records is safeguarded as far as both internal college or UofT access and external public access are concerned.
 The guidelines call for basic UofT-wide consistency in the kinds of information collected, recorded, filed, and made available.

-The full text of the Guidelines Concerning Official Access to Student Academic Records is available on the UofT website at www.governingcouncil.utoronto.ca/policies/Guidelines Concerning Access to Official Student Academic Records.htm.
+The full text of the Guidelines Concerning Official Access to Student Academic Records is available on the UofT website at www.governingcouncil.utoronto.ca/policies.

 A12.7.1 Refusal of Access to Official Student Academic Records